mrdbourke/m1-machine-learning-test/README.md

 TensorFlow version: 2.8.0
 ```

-## How to setup a TensorFlow environment on M1, M1 Pro, M1 Max using Miniforge (longer version)
+## How to setup a TensorFlow environment on M1, M1 Pro, M1 Max, M1 Ultra, M2 using Miniforge (longer version)

 If you're new to creating environments, using a new M1, M1 Pro, M1 Max machine and would like to get started running TensorFlow and other data science libraries, follow the below steps.